bbauska/JS-svg/README.md

 }
 </pre>

-The width of our curve will be 600 units (relative to the viewBox), so our halfway point will be 300.
+<p>The width of our curve will be 600 units (relative to the viewBox), so our halfway
+point will be 300.
 On the x axis, the cpx variable is picking a random integer value 100 units either side of the halfway point, to give our slinky some "wobble."
-The cpy variable is more straightforward; it moves down the screen on each iteration, with an offset of 400 units that will "pull" the curve upward.
+The cpy variable is more straightforward; it moves down the screen on each iteration, with an offset of 400 units that will "pull" the curve upward.</p>

-Next, let's create the actual curve (keeping within the loop).
+<p>Next, let's create the actual curve (keeping within the loop).</p>

 <pre>
 // <i>Create the quadratic curve.</i>